-This is one of the most commonly asked questions we get from our clients.
+This is one of the most common questions people will ask.
 Chapter 7 bankruptcy remains on your credit report for ten years after the filing date.

 After this time, the bankruptcy and any related accounts will be removed automatically.
 Even though this seems like a long time, in no way does it prevent filers from obtaining credit and rebuilding their finances as they began the process of moving on.

-It is crucial that after bankruptcy, the debtor begin making chances to keep from ending up in the same situation.
+It is crucial that after bankruptcy, the debtor begins making changes to keep from ending up in the same situation.
 Parker & DuFresne offers a free credit rebuilding program for our clients to teach them how to stay on the right track.
-More on that below.
+More on that is below.

 After a chapter 7 bankruptcy, clients have many options for rebuilding their credit, including the use of a secured credit card.
 Secured credit cards are great options because they work by allowing you to deposit a specific amount of money into a bank account that serves as your credit limit.